Yadava: Chedis

-The Vidarbhas
+Vidarbhas

 According to the Puranas, the Vidarbhas or Vaidarbhas were descendants of Vidarbha, son of Jyamagha, a descendant of Kroshtu.
 Most well known Vidarbha king was Bhishmaka, father of Rukmin and Rukmini.
 In the Matsya Purana and the Vayu Purana, the Vaidarbhas are described as the inhabitants of Deccan (Dakshinapatha vasinah).

-The Satvatas
+Satvatas

 According to the Aitareya Brahmana (VIII.14), the Satvatas were a southern people held in subjection by the Bhojas.
 The Satapatha Brahmana (XIII.5.4.21) mentions that Bharata seized the sacrificial horse of the Satvatas.
 Panini, in his Ashtadhyayi mentions the Satvatas also as being of the Kshatriya gotra, having a sangha (tribal oligarchy) form of government but in the Manusmriti (X.23), the Satvatas are placed in the category of the Vratya Vaishyas.

 According to a tradition, found in the Harivamsa (95.5242-8), Satvata was a descendant of the Yadava king Madhu and Satvata's son Bhima was contemporary with Rama.
 Bhima recovered the city of Mathura from the Ikshvakus after the death of Rama and his brothers.
 Andhaka, son of Bhima Satvata was contemporary with Kusha, son of Rama.
 He succeeded his father to the throne of Mathura.

 The Andhakas, the Vrishnis, the Kukuras, the Bhojas and the Surasenas are believed to have descended from Satvata, a descendant of Kroshtu.
 These clans were also known as the Satvata clans.

-The Andhakas
+Andhakas

 According to the Ashtadhyayi (IV.1.114) of Panini, the Andhakas were of the Kshatriya gotra, having a sangha (tribal oligarchy) form of government In the Drona Parva (141.15) of the Mahabharata, Andhakas were categorized as the Vratyas (deviators from orthodoxy).
 According to the Puranas, the Andhakas were the descendants of Bhajamana, son of Andhaka and grandson of Satvata.

 According to the Mahabharata, the allied army of the Andhakas, the Bhojas, the Kukuras and the Vrishnis in the Kurukshetra War was led by Kritavarma, son of Hridika, an Andhaka.
 But, in the same text, he was also referred as a Bhoja of Mrittikavati.

-The Bhojas
+Bhojas

 According to the Aitareya Brahmana (VIII.14), the Bhojas were a southern people, whose princes held the Satvatas in subjection.
 The Vishnu Purana (IV.13.1-61) mentions the Bhojas as a branch of the Satvatas.
 According to this text, Bhojas of Mrittikavati were descendants of Mahabhoja, son of Satvata.
-But, according to a number of other Puranic texts, the Bhojas were descendants of Babhru, grandson of Satvata.
+However, according to a number of other Puranic texts, the Bhojas were descendants of Babhru, grandson of Satvata.
 In the Adi Parva of the Mahabharata (85.3533) and in a passage of the Matsya Purana (34.30) the Bhojas are mentioned as the mlecchas.
-But another passage of the Matsya Purana (44.69) describes them as pious and the performers of the religious rites.
+Another passage of the Matsya Purana (44.69) describes them as pious and the performers of the religious rites.